 Master of Science in Environmental Science

-The Master of Science in Environmental Science (M.S.E.S.) program educates professionals who combine specialization in an area of environmental science or management with the analytical and policy skills necessary to apply that knowledge in a broader context.
+The Master of Science in Environmental Science (M.S.E.S.) program educates professionals who combine specialization in an area of environmental science with the analytical and policy skills necessary to apply that knowledge in a broader context.
 This degree program includes an experiential requirement, usually fulfilled by an internship, but also allows for a research focus culminating in a traditional master’s thesis.

 The M.S.E.S.
 Admissions Committee looks for applicants with an adequate background in quantitative and natural science subjects.
 As a minimum, you must have completed at least one (1) semester of Calculus and Chemistry with a lab.
 Familiarity with statistics and biology/ecology is considered desirable.
 An applicant who does not meet these minimum requirements may be admitted with a calculus and/or chemisty deficiency.
 In these cases, SPEA is interested in assisting you with options to address the deficiency(ies) that may have been identified by the M.S.E.S.
 Admissions Committee.

 The M.S.E.S. program director of the School of Public and Environmental Affairs may grant up to 12 credit hours toward the M.S.E.S. degree for students who have had significant technical or administrative work experience in their backgrounds.
 Credit will be granted for work experience gained until the end of the semester in which the student completes 24 credit hours according to the following guidelines.

 - To receive 3 credit hours, a student must have a minimum of one year’s technical or administrative work experience.